nextgraph-org/nextgraph-rs/ng-sdk-js/DEV.md

 This crate is composed of

 -   the npm package `ng-sdk-js` which is the SDK
--   an example of web app using the ESmodule and webpack as bundler `app-web`
+-   an example of web app using the vite bundler `example-webapp-vite`
 -   an example of React web app `app-react`
 -   an example of node-js app `app-node`
 -   `index.html` an example of vanilla JS usage of the SDK